Look out for the supermoon tonight!

 Gilmorton Primary School (1997-2004), Rugby High School (2004-2011), Durham University (2011-2015), Edinburgh University (2015-present).

 GCSEs, A Levels, BSc degree, Masters in Chemistry.

 Morrisons, Kilworth House Hotel, The Crown Inn.

 PhD student in small molecule activation by Uranium.

 Polly Arnold, The University of Edinburgh.

-Favourite thing to do in science I love making new molecules and using X-ray crystallography to see exactly what they look like.
+Favourite thing to do in my job I love making new molecules and using X-ray crystallography to see exactly what they look like.

 I live in Edinburgh with my 2 hamsters, Polly and Jason.